afrl-rq/OpenUxAS/README.md

 Broadly, there are two relevant sections to the YAML file:

-1. `amase`: an optional section that specifies that OpenAMASE should be run and that provides configuration parameters for OpenAMASE; and
+1. `amase`: an optional section that specifies that OpenAMASE should be run and that provides configuration parameters for OpenAMASE -- if unspecified, OpenAMASE will not be started and any OpenUxAS instances will not be connected to any display (as is the case for the `01_HelloWorld` example); and
 2. `uxas` or `uxases`: a required section that specifies that one or more instances of OpenUXAS should be run and that provides configuration parameters for each OpenUxAS instance.

 ### 7.3.1.
 OpenAMASE Configuration